cocos/cocos-docs/en/animation/curve-editor.md

 ### Adding keyframes

-1. Right-click on an existing curve segment where you want to add a keyframe, and then select **Add Keyframe to Curve** in the pop-up menu.
+1. Right-click on an existing curve segment where the keyframe is to be added, and then select **Add Keyframe to Curve** in the pop-up menu.
 2. When only one curve is displayed, right-click on any blank space and select **New Keyframe** in the pop-up menu.

 ### Selecting keyframes

-You can select a keyframe by clicking on it directly, or by framing it, and the selected keyframe will be shown in yellow.
+A keyframe can be selected by clicking on it directly, or by framing it, and the selected keyframe will be shown in yellow.
 The selected keyframe will be shown in yellow.
 When the keyframe is selected individually, the value of the current keyframe will be shown on the left and right axes.

 ![select-key](animation-curve/select-key.gif)